Rental Living – Suburban single-family

 High-growth locations in southern England

-Demand for semi-urban and suburban Build-to-Rent
+Demand for suburban rental housing

-Tech dense hubs with a highly educated workforce
+Knowledge dense hubs with a highly educated workforce

-Professionally-managed, large-scale, Build-to-Rent residential is widely recognised as an essential part of the solution and in recent years there has been a significant amount of investment in purpose-built, town-centre rental apartments.
+Professionally-managed, large-scale, build-to-rent residential is widely recognised as an essential part of the solution and in recent years there has been a significant amount of investment in purpose-built, town-centre rental apartments.
 While this type of development forms an important component in the rental equation, MGT believes that the UK needs a more diversified rental housing strategy.